 Use the rubber cement to adhere the rubber duck to a few balloons.

 Have your kids decided what they want to be for Halloween?
-If you’re looking for ideas and inspiration check out the other 49 DIY costumes from the Michaels Makers and you might just find the perfect one for you, your kiddos or your beloved pet this Halloween!
+If you’re looking for ideas and inspiration check out these no-sew costume ideas, who knows you might just find the perfect one for you, your kiddos or your beloved pet this Halloween!